-Here’s Chef John’s very bacony, fully loaded baked potato dip, featuring all the classic baked potato fixings: sour cream, Cheddar, and green onions.
-For best results, let it chill for a while in the fridge.
+Chef John's very bacony, fully loaded baked potato dip features all the classic baked potato fixings: sour cream, Cheddar, and green onions.
+For extra points, form the dip into a football shape -- Chef John shows you how in the video.

 Low and slow is the way to go for super-tender pulled pork.
 You'll cook the pork for about 12 hours.
 But your patience will be amply rewarded with perfectly fall-apart pork.
 This recipe could not be easier.